ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-This script inherited from `RadialMenuController` and therefore can be used instead of `RadialMenuController` to allow the RadialMenu to be anchored to any object, not just a controller.
-The RadialMenu will show when a controller is near the object and the buttons can be clicked with the `Use Alias` button.
-The menu also automatically rotates towards the user.
+Allows the RadialMenu to be anchored to any object, not just a controller.

-To convert the default `RadialMenu` prefab to be independent of the controllers:
+**Prefab Usage:**

-* Make the `RadialMenu` a child of an object other than a controller.
+* Place the `VRTK/Prefabs/RadialMenu` prefab as a child of the GameObject to associate the Radial Menu with.
 * Position and scale the menu by adjusting the transform of the `RadialMenu` empty.
-* Replace `RadialMenuController` with `VRTK_IndependentRadialMenuController`.
+* Replace `VRTK_RadialMenuController` with `VRTK_IndependentRadialMenuController` that is located on the `RadialMenu/RadialMenuUI/Panel` GameObject.
 * Ensure the parent object has the `VRTK_InteractableObject` script.
-* Verify that `Is Usable` and `Hold Button to Use` are both checked.
+* Verify that `Is Usable` and `Hold Button to Use` are both checked on the `VRTK_InteractableObject`.
-* Attach `VRTK_InteractTouch` and `VRTK_InteractUse` scripts to the controllers.
+* Attach `VRTK_InteractTouch` and `VRTK_InteractUse` scripts to the objects that will activate the Radial Menu (e.g. the Controllers).

 ### Inspector Parameters